AnthonyUrbina/nft-raffle-hackathon/README.md

 # ROFL

-A full stack web3 (d)application built for anyone who wants to raffle off their beloved jpegs.
+A full stack web3 application built for anyone who wants to raffle off their beloved jpegs.

 ## Why we Built This

 After being a part of one of the most extensive bull markets in world-history, my buddies and I were amazed by how these marketplace wars have played out.
-Now don't get us wrong, we love our airdrops, but isn't there a way to make this all a little more... fun? *enters ROFL*
+Now don't get us wrong, we love our airdrops, but we just feel like there's a way tpo make this all a little more... fun.
+ROFL is the first public good, P2P raffle platform on the Ethereum Network.

 ## Technologies Used